 Now this is not say the writing of the 2010’s series is bad.
 In some ways its better the way its more ambitious.
 However I think the fact that the 90’s series was a bit more grounded at times meant its writing was less muddled.

 A lot of the time travel and alternate universe stories can sometimes be too overly complicated for the sake of it in the new series.
-Also I find that whenever a character is killed off in the new Flash because it does deal with time travel and alternate universes its hard to feel as though they won’t be back.
+Also I find that whenever a character is killed off in the new Flash, because it does deal with time travel and alternate universes its hard to feel as though they won’t be back.
 Take a look at Henry Allen for instance.
-He is killed off and its a very dramatic moment, but then he’s back an episode later via Jay Garrick.
+He is killed off, but then he’s back an episode later via Jay Garrick.

-Sometimes less is more and whilst the 90’s Flash may not have had as wild stories as say an army of Gorilla’s attacking Central City, at the same time its stories were less tangled up, it didn’t feel like nothing really mattered, as anything could be reset and any character could come back via a doppelganger.
+Sometimes less is more and whilst the 90’s Flash may not have had as wild stories as say, an army of Gorilla’s attacking Central City, at the same time its stories were less tangled up.
+It didn’t feel like nothing really mattered in the 90s show, as anything could be reset and any character could come back via a doppelganger.

 Ways in which the 2010’s series is better